 19. Don’t change your email address—If you get a new email address, don’t discontinue your old email account.
 Don’t inconvenience your contacts by asking them to change your email address.
 Just start using the new one and people will slowly convert to using your new email address.
-I have five email addresses and they all come into ONE email inbox.
-Current functionality of most email programs offers for this simple organizational tool.
+I have five email addresses, and they all come into ONE email inbox.
+The current functionality of most email programs offers this simple organizational tool.

 20. Covering multiple topics—If your email covers more than one topic, separate the topics using numbers or bullets.
 This allows you to logically convey your thoughts and makes it easier for the reader to follow your topics and separately respond to each point.
 Your other option is to send separate emails for each topic or point you want to cover.

 22. How to deal with spam—Don’t complain about it.
 Just remove it.
-This is 2010.
 We all get tons of spam.
 When I hear people say that they are changing their email address because of all the spam they receive…well, I won’t tell you what I think.

 26. Keep your inbox clean—When it’s time for me to read my emails, I allocate enough time to read and respond.
 This is a time saver.
 I don’t have to come back to it and read it again in order to take action.
 It also allows me to move through my emails and keep my inbox clean.

 27. Always put your name at the end of your emails—I can’t tell you how many people send me emails with email addresses that don’t identify themselves and don’t include their names at the end of the email.
 You can’t brand yourself much worse than that…well, I guess you could throw in some foul language.